 Title of form When would the form be used?
 Created by Safeguarding Incident Log - CR74 When a safeguarding concern or incident arises.
 QCS County Lines and Cuckooing - CR74 To raise awareness of different types of abuse.
 QCS Safeguarding Adults Statement - CR74 For display in the office.
+QCS

-QCS Safeguarding Leaflet - CR74 On assessment, review or when concerns arise.
+Title of form When would the form be used?
+Created by Safeguarding Leaflet - CR74 On assessment, review or when concerns arise.
 To be used to offer guidance on who to contact.
 Please note an editable version can be located within the Resource Centre QCS